ferrous26/rspec-pride/README.markdown

-# Rspec-pride
+# rspec-pride

-Take pride in your test output
+Take pride in your test output!

 Mimics the functionality of minitest/pride for RSpec2